Ride your bike, trike or scooter to church

 Why a Blue Christmas?

-Cries of “Merry Christmas!” and non-stop carolling contrast with the feelings of many people at this time of year.
+Cries of “Merry Christmas!” and non-stop carols contrast with the feelings of many people at this time of year.
 For those suffering from the recent or impending death of loved ones, for the lonely and for those whose families are in crisis, it can be a very isolated and dreary time.
 Every greeting and every song reminds the grief-stricken of how unhappy life is at this moment.
 Many churches have begun to recognize that Festivals of Lessons and Carols, celebrations of Christmas, and children’s pageants do not meet everyone’s needs.
 To fill this gap we offer a Blue Christmas service, a Service of Solace for those who find this to be a painful time of the year.
 People who are not having a very merry Christmas and friends who support them are invited to come and sit with one another in a liturgy that speaks of the love of God for the grieving.
+Our service will include gentle music, Bible readings, prayers, private prayers and anointing.
+The service also includes ways to physically express our feelings by lighting a candle in prayer, and laying a cloth in the crib as a prayer offering.
+These prayers will then be gathered up again on Christmas Day.

 St James’, Toowoomba